JudithLamb/Cluster-tracking/README.md

 ![example visualization](Figure/cosine_threshold.png)

-From each filtered matrix, we obtain a patient network in which patients are connected only if they have a Cosine similarity $\ge 0.7$.
+From each filtered matrix, we obtained a patient network in which patients are connected only if they have a Cosine similarity $\ge 0.7$.
 The patient network at 60 years of age is represented in the figure below.

 ![example visualization](Figure/network_60.png)